 This can now simply be done in our other three clefs…

-Ensure that you can confidently move up an octave in the same clef.
-It is now time to see if you can take this knowledge and apply this to moving up an octave between the clefs.
+Ensure that you can confidently transpose up an octave in the same clef.
+It is now time to see if you can take this knowledge and apply this to transpose up an octave between the clefs.

 Remind yourself how you took the same note/pitch into different clefs.
 Here is an example using middle C. Below is middle C in the treble clef.